 If you’re not ready to invest in a large carpet cleaner but get stains on your carpets and furniture frequently, Bissell’s Pet Stain Eraser is the perfect solution for you.
 This handheld device is a unique pick on our list.
 One of the selling points of this model is the fact that it’s not dependent on the cord.
 It works on a well-functioning 7.2-volt lithium battery which needs to be recharged between uses.

 At less than 5 lb, considering its size and the fact it’s battery-powered, we expected this device to have lower power performance.
 However, the battery only runs for 15 minutes, so the performance is balanced.
 This model surprised us with its strength as it cleaned an old, set-in kitty mess stain with no scrubbing.

-This model is perfect if you don’t want to invest in a full-size carpet cleaner, but still, need something to clean after pets with.
+This pet stain carpet cleaner is perfect if you don’t want to invest in a full-size carpet cleaner, but still, need something to clean after pets with.
 This affordable device has great value in terms of surface versatility and cleaning prowess.
 It can be used on virtually all surfaces larger cleaning machines from this list can.

 While it didn’t pose a problem for us, this model is known to have occasional leakage issues.